microsoft/griffel/apps/website/docs/react/api/merge-classes.md

 :::note

-Compared to native CSS order of arguments in `mergeClasses()` determines the results.
+Compared to native CSS, the order of arguments in `mergeClasses()` affects the results.
 This lets you control styles with JavaScript.

+Each parameter passed to `mergeClasses()` is processed in turn.
+Atomic classes are deduped and merged, and non-atomic classes (those not created with `makeStyles()`) are left alone.

+New class names are generated as atomic classes are deduped and merged.
+This means the order of the returned class names will be different than the order of the parameters.
+Non-atomic class names will be first and followed by the new class names.

+Don't worry though, the order of the class names in the result doesn't affect the application of styles.
+Griffel will order the styles in the stylesheet correctly.
+If you have issues with style specificity or ordering, look at the stylesheet ordering rather than the class names.
 :::

 ## Incorrect usages